Baton twirling: Description

-The routines have a predictable pattern of organization, despite a unique organization of tricks based on ability.
-Typically, the twirler has an initial routine constructed in each type of routine as they are ready.
-That routine is changed over and over during the course of their career.
-In Basic March, the twirler places one hand on their left hip and cradles the baton in the other.
-The twirler lifts the leg up into a chair height bend leg and lowers the foot back to the ground to the beat of "Stars and Stripes".
-Strut is an expansion off of Basic March.
-It also counts the hitting of the foot off the ground based on the beat of "Stars and Stripes", but other dance moves w/ the coordinated baton are incorporated into its X pattern.
-Solo routines don't have a specific music or beat to follow.
-The twirler attempts to constantly improve the routine with greater consistent speed, difficult tricks and improved bodywork.
-The routine has specific sections from the vertical, horizontal, finger and roll sections.
-It can include a walk up and walk back with poses, but the walk can be a Tour Jete, leaps, skip, Step ball changes or a simple march.
-Modeling is completed in a T pattern with slow, graceful spins/turns.
-The routine can be done in a short/party/long dress or costume depending on contest rules.
-Modeling can also include an interview depending on the contest.
-Other routines can include 2 baton, 3 baton, flag baton, show routine or hoop.
+The routines have a predictable pattern of organization despite a unique organization of tricks based on ability.
+Typically, the twirlers have an initial routine constructed in each type of routine as they are ready.
+That routine is changed over and over during their career.
+For example, in basic march, the twirler places one hand on the left hip and cradles the baton in the other.
+Next, the twirler lifts the leg into a chair height, bends the leg, and lowers the foot back to the ground to the beat of "Stars and Stripes."
+Strut is an expansion of the basic march.
+It also counts the hitting of the foot off the ground based on the beat of "Stars and Stripes," but other dance moves with the coordinated baton are incorporated into its X pattern.

+Solo routines need specific music or beat to follow.
+Instead, the twirler attempts to constantly improve the routine with greater consistent speed, complicated tricks, and improved bodywork.
+The routine has specific sections from the vertical, horizontal, finger, and roll sections.
+It can include a walk up and back with poses, but the walk can be a tour jeté, leaps, skip, step ball changes, or a simple march.

+Modeling is completed in a T pattern with slow, graceful spins and turns.
+Depending on contest rules, the routine can be done in a short/party/long dress or costume.
+Modeling can also include an interview, depending on the contest.
+Other routines can consist of two batons, three batons, flag batons, show routines, or hoops.

 Pageants are a large part of competitive baton twirling.
-Basic Skills pageants are the introductory level where the contestant performs Basic March, Modeling and Solo.
-Beginner and Intermediate pageants include Modeling/Interview, Strut and Solo.
-Advanced pageants include Modeling/Interview, Show twirl, and solo.
+Basic skills pageants are the introductory level, where the contestant performs basic march, modeling, and solo.
+Beginner and Intermediate pageants include modeling/interview, strut, and solo.
+Advanced pageants have modeling/interview, show twirl, and solo.

 Baton twirlers perform at football games, basketball games, competitions, parades, and other events where entertainment is needed.
 It is commonly known that after a twirling season has come to an end, each twirling company/studio will host a recital to showcase the talents obtained over the season.